From Pristina and Prizren to two national parks and one UNESCO World Heritage Site, these are the best towns, places &

-Culturally, Kosovo has plenty to offer, including an incredible UNESCO World Heritage Site and a handful of fascinating cities.
+Culturally, Kosovo has plenty to offer, including an incredible UNESCO World Heritage Site and a handful of fascinating list of cities.

 Instead, unfortunately, this small country in the heart of the Balkans is still often associated with the Kosovo War of 1998 and 1999, part of the turbulent break-up of Yugoslavia in the ’90s.

-However, those events are now two decades in the past, and Kosovo is once again a country that’s safe to travel.
-All the places to visit in Kosovo in this post are easily accessible and popular Kosovo tourist destinations.
+However, those events are now two decades ago, and Kosovo is once again a country that’s safe to travel to.
+All the places to visit in Kosovo in this post are easily accessible and are popular Kosovo tourist attractions.

-It’s one of the least visited countries in Europe—a real unexplored, authentic gem.
+Kosovo is one of the least visited countries in Europe—which makes it an unexplored, authentic gem.

 Top Attractions In Kosovo

 In fact, it’s just because Kosovo tourism is still in its infancy that it offers some of the last real authentic experiences in southern Europe.
-Unspoiled by tourist euros and untouched by hordes of selfie-snapping visitors, Kosovo is a bastion of “realness,” home to super-friendly and hospitable people and glorious nature.
+Unspoiled by tourists and untouched by hordes of selfie-snapping visitors, Kosovo is a bastion of “realness,” home to super-friendly and hospitable people and glorious nature.

-If you’re wondering what the best places to visit in Kosovo are, you’ll find the top destinations in the overview below!
+If you’re wondering about the best places to visit in Kosovo, you’ll find the top destinations in the overview below!

 Kosovo Towns & Cities To Visit

-From the capital of Pristina to smaller historic towns in the southern corners of the country, Kosovo has plenty of history and culture to offer.
+From the capital of Pristina to smaller historic towns in the southern corners of the country, Kosovo sightseeing has plenty of history and culture to offer.
 If you’re an architecture enthusiast or history buff, you’ll find there are enough places to visit in Kosovo to keep you occupied for a week or more.

 The capital of Kosovo, Pristina, is the largest city in the country, home to a majority Albanian population and numerous institutions and monuments.
 It’s also Kosovo’s transportation hub, a crossroads for air, road, and railway travel.
 You’ll most likely start your Kosovo trip in Pristina.